Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

-Fiji ~ Jewel of the Pacific
+Fiji ~ Pearl of the Pacific

-Projected Dates: May 9 – 16, 2025 • 8 Days • Approx $4300*
+May 9 – 16, 2025 • 8 Days • $3990*

-Join us for a romantic south seas cruise on our 68 passenger ship, as we visit the intimate palm-covered Mamanuca Islands, sail to the majestic southern Yasawa Islands and relax in the idyllic Blue Lagoon, framed by picture-perfect beaches.
+Join us for a romantic south seas cruise on our 68 passenger ship as we visit the intimate palm-covered Mamanuca Islands, sail to the majestic southern Yasawa Islands and relax in the idyllic Blue Lagoon, framed by picture-perfect beaches.

 * Does not include port fees of $98 per person (subject to change).